f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/ocp-infra-setup.rst

 .. image:: ./assets/assets-ocp-infra/3.png

-6. Select “control plane nodes” and “network configuration” and click “Next”

-    *Note: For this demo we’re going with 1 Node and Static IP*
+6. Select “control plane nodes” and “network configuration” and click “Next” *Note1: For deploying CE in OCP cluster, 3 nodes are recommended* *Note2: For this demo we’re going with 1 Node and Static IP*

 .. image:: ./assets/assets-ocp-infra/4.png